itzg/docker-minecraft-server/minecraft-server/README.md

 ## Attaching data directory to host filesystem

-In order to persist the Minecraft data, which you *probably want to do for a real server setup*, use the `-v` argument to map a
+In order to persist the Minecraft data, which you *probably want to do for a real server setup*, use the `-v` argument to map a directory on your host machine to the container's `/data` directory, such as:

-    docker run -d -v /path/on/host:/data -p 25565:25565 itzg/minecraft-server
+    docker run -d -v /path/on/host:/data ...

 When attached in this way you can stop the server, edit the configuration under your attached `/path/on/host` and start the server again with `docker start CONTAINERID` to pick up the new configuration.